What is High Water Mark?

-Every time the value of a fund crosses the maximum value it has previously reached over the course of its life, the high water mark changes to the new peak value.
-It is a very important concept and commonly seen in investments such as hedge funds, PE funds, etc.
+Every time the value of a fund crosses the maximum amount it has previously reached throughout its life, the high water mark changes to the new peak value.
+It is an essential concept and commonly seen in investments such as hedge funds, PE funds, etc.

-High Water Mark is a very important concept in the world of hedge funds.
+A High Water Mark is an essential concept in the world of hedge funds.
 It protects the investors and motivates the manager to perform well.
 It is a more strict measure than the hurdle rate.
 But at the same time, it might cause the manager to take very risky bets and harm the investors.